 While the assertion that addiction is a disease is a rather disproven one, the rest of the assessment is well worth the read.

-Our government’s best efforts to stamp out prescription drug abuse are really little more then a striking testament to how little our political system (and even our medical system) grasps the fundamental nature of addiction.
+Our government’s best efforts to stamp out prescription drug abuse are really little more than a striking testament to how little our political system (and even our medical system) grasps the fundamental nature of addiction.

-A very wise man once stated that, “When the range of available questions becomes limited, grasp of complex problems becomes simplistic.”
+A very wise man once stated that “When the range of available questions becomes limited, grasp of complex problems becomes simplistic.”

-The problem is, that system refuses to even ask the most basic of questions like, “Why do addicts use anyway?”
+The problem is, that system refuses to even ask the most basic questions like, “Why do addicts use anyway?”

-Sadly, considering all we have spent, the answer would have nothing to do with availability of drugs…
+Sadly, considering all we have spent, the answer would have nothing to do with the availability of drugs…